plowsof/flipstarter-waas-wip/README.md

 Then fix this: (can go in the static html refresher loop)
 - [x] heartbeat to check if the monero remote node is online.
 If not try a list of nodes from the monero project (instead of a list of nodes, the "OK" status from the json metadata is removed.
-- [x] Attempt at swithing the monero remote node if/when it goes offline
+- [x] Attempt at switching the monero remote node if/when it goes offline